pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"duplicate-key"+OR+"W0109")

 ### [W0111](#W0111) (assign-to-new-keyword)<a name="W0111"></a>
-Name %s will become a keyword in Python %s
+Name %s will become a keyword in Python %s.

 Used when assignment will become invalid in future Python release due to introducing new keyword

 **:x: Incorrect code**